Charles Huff (American football coach)

-Charles Huff Jr. (born April 26, 1983) is an American football coach.
-He is the head football coach at the University of Southern Mississippi, a position he has held since December 8, 2024.
-Prior to Southern Miss, he was the head coach at Marshall University from 2021 to 2024 and the associate head coach and running backs coach at the University of Alabama.
+Charles Huff Jr. (born April 26, 1983) is an American college football coach who is the head football coach at the University of Memphis, a position he has held since 2026.
+Prior to Memphis, he was the head coach at the University of Southern Mississippi in 2025, the head coach at Marshall University from 2021 to 2024, and the associate head coach and running backs coach at the University of Alabama.
 Additionally, he had coaching stints at Mississippi State and Penn State and has gained the reputation of being one of the top recruiters in college football.

 Playing career

 Huff played at Hampton University, joining the football team as a walk-on fullback.
 In addition to fullback, he also spent time at tight end and guard before being named the starting center.
 He was named a team captain his senior season in addition to being the starting center.

 Coaching career

 Huff got his first coaching job at Tennessee State in 2006 working under Tigers offensive coordinator Fred Kaiss, who he played under at Hampton.
 He was named the tight ends and special teams coach in 2007, and also added football operations duties as well.
 He left to join the coaching staff at Maryland as the assistant offensive line coach in 2009, before joining his alma mater Hampton in 2010 as the offensive line coach and run game coordinator.
 He spent 2011 as an offensive quality control coach at Vanderbilt under first-year Commodores head coach and former Maryland offensive coordinator James Franklin.
 He spent 2012 with the Buffalo Bills as their assistant running backs coach under head coach Chan Gailey before joining the coaching staff at Western Michigan in 2013 as their running backs coach under first year head coach P. J. Fleck.